mr-atuzie/booking_BE/README.md

-## Nation properties - Booking App - Server sider
+## Nation property - Booking App - Server sider
 This project is a full-stack booking application built with the MERN stack (MongoDB, Express, React, Node.js), inspired by Airbnb.
 Users can upload and list their properties, search for accommodations, and book stays, calculation of stay duration and pricing to ensure a seamless booking experience for both hosts and guest.

 ## Features